Mid Atlantic Arts Foundation Announces CARES Arts Organization Relief Grants

 “We are pleased to pass along this important CARES Act funding to organizations in the mid-Atlantic region in the hope that it offers some relief to an arts field struggling with the reality of the COVID-19 pandemic,” said Theresa Colvin, MAAF’s Executive Director.
 “We know the need is great, and will continue to look for ways to further support and strengthen the arts community during this challenging time.”

 MAAF received 1,022 applications requesting $10.7 million in support at the program deadline.
 Applications went through a rigorous review process that involved a diverse group of panelists to ensure an equitable distribution of funds.
 Panelists from across the region were selected for expertise in nonprofit arts management across various artistic disciplines and sectors.
-A complete list of panel reviewers can be found here.

 A total of 79 grants were awarded to organizations working in the performing, visual, and literary arts and 57 of the 79 CARES grantees are new to MAAF programs.
 MAAF’s recently adopted strategic plan calls for engaging new participants across all programs so this outcome is particularly promising.
 Grantees represent all nine states, territories, and jurisdictions in the mid-Atlantic region.
 Grant amounts were determined by the operating budget size of the applicant organization and include increments of $5,000, $10,000, and $20,000.
 Funding may be used for salary support, fees for artists and/or contractual personnel, and facilities costs.
-You can view a complete list of the grantees here.

 About Mid Atlantic Arts Foundation